MatthewAndreTaylor/Generative-SVG/README.md

 - Matthew Taylor has created a module `dataset.py` for downloading, organizing, preprocessing and using the datasets with `pytorch`.
 An example of how to use this dataset is in `dataset_visualization.ipynb`

+- Sebastian Tasson validated that the dataset was accessible in the example notebook.

 ## Prerequisites

 Python >= 3.9

 ```bash
 pip install -r requirements.txt

 ```